dada-lang/dada/book/docs/dyn_tutorial/lease.md

 └───┘                  └───────┘
 ```

-## What makes unique leases *unique*?
+## What makes unique leases _unique_?

 Unique leases are called unique because, so long as the lease has not been canceled, it grants unique access to the object, meaning that no other variable besides `l` can access the object in any way -- even reads.
 This is why its ok to write to the object through `l`, even though ["friends don't let friends mutate shared data"](./sharing_xor_mutation.md).
-In other words, even though two variables have access to the same object (`p` and `l`), only one of them has access to the object *at any given time*.
+In other words, even though two variables have access to the same object (`p` and `l`), only one of them has access to the object _at any given time_.

 ## Terminating a unique lease

-A unique lease can be *terminated* in two ways:
+A unique lease can be _terminated_ in two ways:

-* The leased variable `l` goes out of scope.
+-   The leased variable `l` goes out of scope.
-* The owner (or lessor) variable `p` is used again.
+-   The owner (or lessor) variable `p` is used again.
 Because `l` had a unique lease, once `p` starts using the object, that implies the unique lease is canceled -- otherwise it wouldn't be unique, would it?

 You can see this second case by positioning your cursor after the `print(p).await` line in our original example.
 You will see that the `l` variable no longer has a value, and the `p` line is no longer 'dashed':

 ```
-class Point(our x, our y)
+class Point(x: our, y: our)

-my p = Point(22, 44)
+let p: my = Point(22, 44)
-leased l = p
+let l: leased = p
 l.x += 1
 print(l.x).await             # Prints `23`
 print(p.x).await             # Prints `23`